Exploris One: Career

-Silver Explorer operates polar adventure cruises lasting between 10 and 27 days.
-In the summer she cruises in the Arctic Circle and the Northeast Passage with calls at the Svalbard archipelago, Iceland and Greenland.
-During the northern hemisphere autumn and winter, she cruises off South America and Antarctica.
-She is the world's first ultra-luxury cruise ship to sail to Antarctica.
+Silver Explorer operated polar adventure cruises lasting between 10 and 27 days.
+In the summer she cruised in the Arctic Circle and the Northeast Passage with calls at the Svalbard archipelago, Iceland and Greenland.
+During the northern hemisphere autumn and winter, she cruised off South America and Antarctica.
+Prince Albert II was renamed Silver Explorer in late April 2011.
+Silver Explorer was refurbished in 2017, expanding its passenger capacity to 144 in 72 cabins.